vivianmartinez/symfony-api-bookstore/README.md

 ```
   $ composer require symfony/security-bundle
 ```
-Then to create a custom authenticator you can follow the instructions here: [How to write a Custom Authenticator](https://symfony.com/doc/current/security/custom_authenticator.html) or
+Then to create a custom authenticator you can follow the instructions here: [How to write a Custom Authenticator](https://symfony.com/doc/current/security/custom_authenticator.html) <br>
+or <br>
 Generate a form login [How to build a Login Form](https://symfony.com/doc/5.2/security/form_login_setup.html) and choose Empty Authenticator
 ```
   $ php bin/console make:auth